 Aiming too high

-If the salary expectation you respond with is much higher than what the hiring manager can offer, many companies will move on to other candidates without even trying to negotiate with you.
+Suppose the salary expectation you respond with is much higher than what the hiring manager can offer.
+In that case, many companies will move on to other candidates without even trying to negotiate with you.

 The most important takeaway is to do your research.
-If you come to your interview armed with a market-appropriate wage expectation and state your position with confidence, you’ll set the tone for a productive conversation about salary.
+If you come to your interview armed with a market-appropriate wage expectation and state your position confidently, you’ll set the tone for a productive conversation about salary.